JacquesLucke/animation_nodes_manual/content/release_notes/v2_1/list/index.md

 ## Sort List

 This node was removed.
-Replaced by the *Sort* node.
+Replaced by the *Sort Numbers* node.